 Understanding the strategies for combat survival as well as what symptoms might be exhibited in post war veterans upon re-introduction to civilian life is what makes this form of therapy so effective.
 The issues that EAP is particularly effective for are PTSD, depression, moodiness, inappropriate anger, substance abuse, grief issues, identity problems, panic attacks, sleep disorders and religious or spiritual problems.
 Working with horses teaches PTSS survivors to relax and to adapt their behaviors and body language to the needs of the horse.
 As one trainer put it, "A horse is 1200 pounds of lie detector.
 He responds positively to positive words and behaviors, and negatively to negative words and behaviors."

-The EAP experience allows an immediate forum to explore different ways to address and help begin to solve these concerns by:
+The EFP experience allows an immediate forum to explore different ways to address and help begin to solve these concerns by:

 • A nature induced sense of well being and calm.